adam-mcdaniel/ml/README.md

 batches = 40

-# create training input and output datasets each composed of arrays with 8 pieces of data
+# create training input and output datasets each composed of arrays with 8 pieces of data each
 in_ = model.Dataset(8)
 out = model.Dataset(8)